-This evening you have a mixer with the alumni association or you're going to a networking conference.
-You're ready to use your new business cards as a tool while you build your professional standing and your business.
+You have an amazing business card with the perfect font, the perfect graphics, and the perfect wording.
+Now you're headed out to network, ready to use your new business cards as a tool to build your professional standing and your business.

 Is There a Right Way to Hand out Business Cards?

-Yes.
-An appropriate greeting would look something like this.
-“Jan, it is nice to meet you.
-May I give you my business card?”
-Only give your card to people who ask for it or those whom you ask and receive permission to hand a card to.
-“Hey, let me give you a business card,” is not the appropriate way to give out a card and makes you look like less professional.
+Once you've made a connection, you can give your card to people who ask for it or those whom you ask and receive permission to hand a card to.
+“Hey, let me give you a business card,” is not appropriate and makes you look less professional.

 It's Important to Ask for Their Card, Too

-Even if they were the ones who approached you first, ask for their card in return.
+Let's re-emphasize: Even if they were the ones who approached you first, ask for their card in return.
 You’re giving cards out to potential leads and hopefully customers; you'll need a way to initiate contact with them at a future date and time.
-Asking permission to receive a card gives you an added view of respect from the person you’re speaking too.
-You’re not viewed as just another pushy salesperson.

 Other Business Card Etiquette Tips

-Asking permission to give out a business card or waiting for someone to ask you to give out a card is not the only rule of etiquette a person should follow.
+Asking permission or waiting for someone to ask you to give out a business card is not the only rule of etiquette a person should follow.
 Be sure to:

 - Only give out business cards that look good.
-This is not advice about design and paper of the card; this means don’t keep business cards in places where the corners will be bent and the cards will become dirty.
+Never keep business cards in places where the corners will be bent and the cards will become dirty.
 Make certain the card represents the “best you” possible.

 - Take a business card case with several cards in it anytime you leave your office.
 Whether running an errand, going to the doctor, or going to lunch, you never know when you are going to run into someone who should have your card.